WBEMextras/wbemextras.github.com/documentation/index.md

 1. The `RS-ACC` depots are available from the HPSIM server (or Central Management Server) location `<dir>:\HP\Installers\UC\ACC\HPUX\`, and
 2. the `WBEMextras` depot was made by us and will be explained in a seperate chapter, and
-3. the `WBEMpatches-1123` are a bunch of patches downloaded from HP Support Center [<<x2,2>>], but we will explain the creation of this patch bundle seperately.
+3. the `WBEMpatches-1123` are a bunch of patches downloaded from HP Support Center [HP Support Center](https://h20566.www2.hp.com/portal/site/hpsc/public/), but we will explain the creation of this patch bundle seperately.

 ### Software depot for HP-UX 11.31 ###